 This first country visit will provide participants the opportunity to learn about the methodologies and practices followed in Norway for the evaluation of research and innovation grant schemes for businesses and to discuss specific methodological challenges.
 These methodological issues will include: the use of advanced analytics in management and policy development from the perspective of different policy actors, quasi experimental designs for the evaluation of business R&D grant schemes, and the use of big data.
 Big data approaches in policy evaluation face specific challenges related to data linking and data sharing, using new data sources and analytics and dealing with ethical issues related to linking, sharing and analysing more data.

 Methods for measuring and understanding behavioural effects when evaluating R&D business grant schemes are essential to better understand the outcomes of this type of policy instrument.
 Such effects can include organisational routines and innovation capabilities, for example.
 The methodological and practical challenges of assessing behavioural change are complex and diverse.
 A firm’s behaviour is influenced by many more factors than just the evaluated scheme or set of schemes.
 We will discuss methods that open up the ‘black box’ of beneficiaries and look at how they benefit from R&D business grants in detail, as well as the associated challenges, during this two-day learning exercise in Stockholm.

-This learning visit and workshop will explore how evaluation approaches can be combined in order to better understand if and why a particular instrument is successfully addressing its objectives and achieving the expected impact.
-The participants will have the opportunity to discuss the approaches used in the UK for evaluating measures supporting R&I with local experts.
-Emphasis will be given to how advanced quantitative methods can be combined with qualitative ones in order to better understand the impact of the schemes on the performance and behaviour of companies.
+This learning visit and workshop explored how evaluation approaches can be combined in order to better understand if and why a particular instrument is successful in addressing its objectives and achieving the expected impact.
+The participants had the opportunity to discuss with local experts the approaches used in the UK for evaluating the measures used to support R&I. Emphasis was given to how advanced quantitative methods can be combined with qualitative ones in order to better understand the impact of the schemes on the performance and behaviour of companies.